pirsch-analytics/blog/our-recap-2021.md

 ## Our Plan for 2022

 Our main goal for 2022 is to grow Pirsch to make a living off of it.
 This will allow us to fully focus on building the best privacy-friendly analytics tool possible.
-Marketing is our greatest weakness, and we need to work on that, but we're sure we can get there.
+Marketing is our greatest weakness - we need to work on that but we're sure we can get there.

 There are also two major features on our roadmap.
-A white-label solution for agencies to resell our services and funnels.
+A white-label solution for agencies to resell our services, and funnels.

 The white-label solution idea exists since we started developing Pirsch and we still think it would be great for agencies to easily use Pirsch for their customers.
-A customizable dashboard on a custom domain and an additional access management level are the main factors to make it happen.
+A customizable (brandable) dashboard on a custom domain and an additional access management level are the main factors to make it happen.

 Funnels also have been on our list for a long time.
-We were unsure how to implement them, but now have an idea of what they could look like, so that's a feature you can expect in 2022.
+We were unsure how to implement them, but now have an idea of what they could look like - so that's a feature you can expect in 2022.

 ### Changes to Our Pricing